Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Develop with WebJobs in Azure/Readme.md

 ![image](https://user-images.githubusercontent.com/44756128/113052125-62804100-916c-11eb-88c1-df54f86a9de6.png)

-!!!The trailing hashtag is used so we paste and run the script in full.!!!
+The trailing hashtag is used so we paste and run the script in full.

 # Deploy the PhotoStor Web App using Visual Studio